webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 ## Local storage
 Local storage stores data with no expiration date.
 It persists even after the browser is closed, and can be accessed whenever the user revisits the website.
 Local storage is best for storing user preferences or settings, caching data to improve performance, and saving application state across sessions.

-### Advantages
+### Key features

 - Data persists across sessions
 - Data is not sent with every HTTP request.
 - Larger storage size than cookies

-### Disadvantages

 - Not suitable for sensitive data
-- You must manage data yourself, since it will not ever be deleted automatically
+- You must manage data yourself, since the browser will never automatically delete it

 ### Using local storage in webforj